 qxlstore.com: IT Resellers Unveil New e-commerce Website with Factory-Direct Prices

-London, England, May 13, 2024 (GLOBE NEWSWIRE) -- qxlstore.com, a leading online computing shop in the UK, is excited to announce the launch of its new website that is dedicated to offering customers in the UK a variety of laptops, monitors, printers, smart tech, computers, and data storage products at factory-direct prices.
+London, England – qxlstore.com, a leading online computing shop in the UK, is excited to announce the launch of its new website that is dedicated to offering customers in the UK a variety of laptops, monitors, printers, smart tech, computers, and data storage products at factory-direct prices.

 The UK computer resellers emphasise listening to customer needs, maintaining a transparent honesty policy, and delivering on promises.
 With this conscientious approach, qxlstore.com has developed close relationships as reseller of some of the best IT manufacturers around, including Apple, ASRock, Dell, HP, and Microsoft, to ensure customers have access to premium IT products at the best deals and the lowest possible prices.